geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

             - Allows modeling of the mean and the growth rate (slope or linear trend) to change with time.
             - Allows us to take int o account growth rate, by adding a factor "b".
             - thus have both alpha and gamma hyperparameters
-            - SSS14 Holt's Exponential Smoothing
+            - SSS13-2 Holt's Exponential Smoothing
         - Holt Winter's Exponential Smoothing : adds a component of seasonality to the linear trend/slope.
             - Similar to Holts, but it additionally takes into account an additional seasonal factor
             - Note that you ned to have data of enough seasons in order for this to work
     5. ARIMA:
         The Box-Jenkins Methodology applies autoregressive moving average models to find the best fit of time series based on past values.
         1. Approach:
-          - SSS15 ARIMA model approach
+          - SSS13-3 ARIMA model approach
           - Model Identification

           - The autocorrelation function is the correlation between the current time and the time x times ago.
 Uses pearson correlation coefficient
           - Partial auto- correlation, is the correlation between two separated points with the effect of the intervening points conditioned out.
 Almost like multivaraible linear regression with intervening time points as variables.
-SSS16 phone snapshot
+          - SSS13-4 Partial Autocorrelation
-        - See ipython notebook notes for examples of autocorrelation and partial autocorrelation plots SSS16 Autocorrelation/partial correlation plots
+        - See ipython notebook notes for examples of autocorrelation and partial autocorrelation plots SSS13-5 Autocorrelation/partial correlation plots
             - So note the first time point 0, correlation is 1 (since correlated with itself), but for autocorrelation, as you get farther out, correlation decreases.
             - For partial autocorrelation, after taking into account the first lag, the second lag actually has little additional correlation.
         - Stationary Time Series: